What are the Public Holidays in Wallis and Futuna?

 Whit Monday follows Pentecost Sunday, which commemorates the descent of the Holy Spirit upon the apostles.
 The holiday is an important part of the Christian liturgical calendar and is widely observed in Wallis and Futuna.

-Religious services are the central focus of the day, with communities gathering in churches to commemorate the lives and contributions of these early Christian leaders.
+Religious services are the central focus of the day, with communities gathering in churches, especially in the district of Hihifo in northern Wallis, to commemorate the lives and contributions of these early Christian leaders.
 It is especially meaningful in a territory where faith and tradition remain deeply intertwined.

 Bastille Day